RobDWaller/robdwaller.github.io/_posts/2018-10-26-python-fizz-buzz-test.md

 A good assessment is one which is open and gives a developer enough rope with which to hang themselves.
 If they don't add comments this tells you something important about them.
 So ultimately the assessment does not need to be complicated or difficult to complete.

-Also assessments need to be completed in a developer's free time.
-It's unfair to ask a developer to waste hours on something that may not result in anything positive for them.
+Also assessments are carried out in a developer's free time.
+So it's unfair to ask a developer to waste hours on something that may not result in anything positive for them.
 So an assessment should be short, it definitely shouldn't take more than an hour to complete.

 A great example of a good assessment is [FizzBuzz](http://wiki.c2.com/?FizzBuzzTest), it is a relatively simple assessment and there are numerous ways to solve it.

 > Write a program that prints the numbers from 1 to 100.
 But for multiples of three print “Fizz” instead of the number and for the multiples of five print “Buzz”.
 For numbers which are multiples of both three and five print “FizzBuzz”.

-To provide an example of how you should approach development assessments I have created a Python repository which solves FizzBuzz.
+To provide an example of how you should approach development assessments I have created a [Python repository](https://github.com/RobDWaller/fizz_buzz) which solves FizzBuzz.
 I'm not going to claim my code is perfect, there is certainly room for improvement.
 You will though note a few things:

 - The code has tests and I've achieved [code coverage](https://codecov.io/gh/RobDWaller/fizz_buzz) of 78%.
 - The code complies almost perfectly with [Pylint](https://www.pylint.org/) which imposes the PEP 8 standard.